SimonStaudinger/ICEIS_Perturbation_Tool/README.md

 This repository is intended as documentation of a tool for reliability assessment of classification results using a perturbation approach.
 More information about the general idea can be found here: https://doi.org/10.1007/s42979-024-02892-4.

+The code is based on the implementation from Pascal Badzura available at https://github.com/PaBadz/Reliability-Assessment-Thesis.

 #### Prerequisites

 The tool needs access to a graph store either installed on your computer or available online.